SomeHotel/OC-Lore/1- Party/Corelia.md

 # Relationships
 ## Friends
 ### Maelis Nighthollow
+- Unknowingly has a massive crush on her
-The first friend(😏) she ever properly made, and someone who saved her from going down a darker path in life, [[Maelis Nighthollow]]
+- The first friend she ever properly made
+- Saved her from going down a darker path in life
+- Sleep in a bed together to save money
+-
 # Timeline

 ```aat-vertical